-The Supreme Court's decision in the 1972 case of Roe v.
-Wade is one of the most controversial legal decisions in the modern history of the United States.
-Roe made it possible for women in all states to legally terminate a pregnancy, with certain gestational time limits.
+The Supreme Court's decision in the 1973 case of Roe v.
+Wade is one of the most controversial legal decisions in United States history.
+Roe allowed women in all states to terminate a pregnancy with certain gestational time limits legally.

-Following Roe, opponents of abortion immediately began to push for restrictions that would limit the number of abortions performed.
+Following Roe, opponents of abortion began to push for restrictions limiting the number of abortions performed.
 From the 1976 case of Planned Parenthood of Central Missouri v.
 Danforth to the 2021 case of U.S. vs. Texas, legal requirements, abortion restrictions, and barriers to abortion access have steadily grown.

-According to the ACLU, state legislatures have passed more than 1,100 restrictions since 1973.
-Though abortion is legal in the United States, five states have only one abortion provider in the state, making safe, legal abortion inaccessible for many people, especially young and poor women.
+According to the American Civil Liberties Union (ACLU), state legislatures have passed over 1,100 restrictions since 1973.
+Though abortion is legal in the United States, six states have only one abortion provider.
+This makes safe and legal abortions inaccessible for many people, especially young and poor women.

 - Counseling requirements